VladislavRybnikov/Aggregatable/README.md

 ## :trophy: What was done
 - :white_check_mark: Handling events and updating aggregates in memory
-- :white_check_mark: Resolving AggregationRoots from assembly and regitring mappings
+- :white_check_mark: Resolving AggregationRoots from assembly
+- :white_check_mark: Mappings registring from interface and ctor (WIP)
 - :white_check_mark: Base logic for PostgreSQL mappings, including jsonb (WIP)

 ## :heavy_plus_sign: TO DO
 - [ ] Add Dependency injection
-- [ ] Add more integrations with storages and ORMs (sql/nosql, EF, etc)
+- [ ] Add more integrations with storages and ORMs (sql/nosql, EF, etc...)
-- [ ] Add abstractions for automatic events processing
+- [ ] Add abstractions for automatic event processing
-- [ ] Add popular mq integratios (Kafka, Rabbit)
+- [ ] Add popular mq integrations (Kafka, Rabbit)

 ___
 :sos: I will be very grateful for any help with this project (issues, pull-requests, etc...)